kivy/python-for-android/doc/source/services.rst

 Services support a range of options and interactions not yet documented here but all accessible via calling other methods of the ``service`` reference.

+This kind of service has the app root folder in sys.path instead of the folder where it's file is.
+This means that you have to type "import service.module" instead of "import module", if the service file is in "service/" folder